 Quick Summary

-A chef’s daily routine includes prepping ingredients, managing kitchen staff, cooking during service, and handling cleanup and inventory.
+A chef’s daily routine includes prepping ingredients, managing kitchen staff, cooking during service, handling cleanup, and reviewing inventory.
 The job is fast-paced and requires strong cooking skills, time management, and the ability to work under pressure.

 Frequently Asked Questions